 Option pool: 20 percent, which can be divided up among employees.

 This example is presented to show how a company might structure its equity split.
-Keep in mind that ownership percentages for your company should reflect its unique nature, needs and business strategy.
+Keep in mind that ownership percentages for your company should reflect its unique nature, needs, and business strategy.

-It is also important to keep in mind that the specific elements (such as number of shares, price of shares, percent of outstanding option pool, equity relative to other employees and strike price of options) making up an individual’s equity share are less important than the actual equity percentage of the company received.
+It is also important to keep in mind that the specific elements (such as the number of shares, price of shares, percent of outstanding option pool, equity relative to other employees and strike price of options) making up an individual’s equity share are less important than the actual equity percentage of the company received.